This page tells you about the biological therapy erlotinib and its possible side effects. There is information about

 - Severe lung problems occur in fewer than 1 in 100 (1%) people – if you have a cough, high temperature and are short of breath contact your treatment centre urgently

-- An effect on the liver, which is unlikely to cause symptoms, and usually goes back to normal after the treatment ends – you will have regular blood tests to check how your liver is working and may stop treatment if tests show that your liver is being affected by the drug
+- An effect on the liver, which is unlikely to cause symptoms – it usually goes back to normal after the treatment ends.
+You will have regular blood tests to check how your liver is working.
+Your doctor may stop the treatment if tests show that your liver is being affected by the drug

 - Brittle or loose nails occur in fewer than 1 in 10 people (10%)